SystemsApproach/ops/arch.rst

 available cloud service, running as a collection of microservices.
 The design is cloud-agnostic, so AMP can be deployed in a public cloud (e.g., Google Cloud, AWS, Azure), an operator-owned Telco cloud, (e.g, AT&T’s AIC), or an enterprise-owned private cloud.
-For the current pilot deployment of Aether, AMP runs in the Google Cloud.
+For the pilot deployment of Aether, AMP runs in the Google Cloud.

 The rest of this section introduces these four subsystems, with the